The following info gives a construction overview of the American Ingenuity Panelized Dome Kit

 45′ dome living room

-Painting the American Ingenuity Dome:
+Painting the Exterior of the American Ingenuity Dome:

 - Stain is not used because stain will not seal the concrete.